Famous Platte County artist stays busy with his passion

 With the sale of artwork in decline due to the economy, Sadler says he has no problem selling his artwork and that he has a list of things he has on his to-do list.

 Sadler is a Renaissance man.
-A wild-west honest-to-goodness what you see is what you get free spirit who wears a smile that goes perfectly with his infectious laugh.
-He has faced great adversity from losing his hearing to staring stage 4 cancer dead in the face and beating it.
+A wild west, honest-to-goodness, what-you-see-is-what-you-get, free spirit who wears a smile that goes perfectly with his infectious laugh.
+He has faced great adversity from losing his hearing to staring stage four cancer dead in the face and beating it.

 “They said I was going to die, but I feel pretty good,” he said.
 “I’m healthy and I’m strong and my Indian brothers said I am going to live a long life.
 I am cancer free, and it’s something I’d never wish on anybody because it’s pretty sick stuff.”